 If you're thinking about filing for bankruptcy, you're not alone.
-Millions of Americans struggling with debt from credit cards, medical bills and mortgages file bankruptcy every year to get a fresh start.
+Millions of Americans struggle with debt from credit cards, medical bills and mortgage payments.
+Filing bankruptcy could allow you to get a fresh financial start.

-Bankruptcy is a legal process that can stop collection calls and wipe out debt for good.
+Bankruptcy is a legal process designed to put a stop to collection calls and wipe out debt for good.
 What can bankruptcy do for you?

 The two main types of consumer bankruptcy, Chapter 7 and 13, offer different paths to debt relief, but both are designed to erase debt and stop debt collectors.

 Find out more by talking to a bankruptcy lawyer today.